stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 * The `types` for the keyboard source is empty since we assume applications will generally refer to keys by name.

-* GLFW also provides a _scancode_ argument and the `glfwGetKeyName` API method but this only seems to support a subset of expected keys.
+* GLFW also provides a _scancode_ argument and the `glfwGetKeyName` API method but this functionality only seems to support a subset of the expected keys.

-* At the time of writing `TABLE` is hidden as we assume that the GLFW key-codes will not be required outside this framework.
+* At the time of writing `TABLE` is hidden as we assume that the GLFW key-codes will not be required outside the framework.

-* We add the keyboard device to the GLFW window.
+* We add the lazily-instantiated keyboard device to the GLFW window.

 ---